moonsharp-devs/moonsharp_org/index.md

 Max Hayman is the founder of Return of Reckoning and Lead Programmer at Kinetic Games, specialising in game development, cybersecurity, and reverse engineering.
 He holds a PhD from the University of Southampton, where he developed formal methods for reverse engineering, creating a systematic, domain-independent framework for analysing and reconstructing complex black-box systems such as video games, network protocols, file formats, and hardware.

+The transition might take some weeks to fully happen.

 Welcome Max, and thank you for injecting new life into this project!